solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Many of the pictures show structural details best when examined with a small pocket-lens 3x.
 A large reading-glass is not so useful because it is often desirable to concentrate attention on a small area.

-Plate 1 — Diatom ooze, Red clay, Girvanella.
+Plate 1 — Diatom ooze, Red clay, _Girvanella_.

 [Plate 1: Figure 1](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate1-Figure1.png) — Fragment of Diatom ooze, 5x (_Challenger_), Southern Ocean St. 157, 1950 fms.
 This ooze (in the dried state) is a powdery mass of nummulites crammed with microscopic plankton skeletons, chiefly Diatoms.
 The faint circular or oval outlines of the nummulites are about 25 mm. (an inch) in diameter in the photo, _i.e._ about 5 mm. (⅕ inch) nat. size.
 [Nummulitic structure can be seen better in sections of this ooze hardened in balsam.]